-Soy increases effectiveness of radiation at killing lung cancer, study showsApril 7th, 2011 in Cancer /
+Soy increases effectiveness of radiation at killing lung cancer, study showsApril 7, 2011 in Medicine & Health / Cancer

 A component in soybeans increases radiation's ability to kill lung cancer cells, according to a Wayne State University study published in the April 2011 issue of the Journal of Thoracic Oncology, the official monthly journal of the International Association for the Study of Lung Cancer.